Eggless chocolate chip muffins

 If you want them to last even longer, store them in an air tight container in the fridge.

 Yes, these muffins can be frozen.
 Just put some parchment paper in between the muffins and store them in a freezer friendly bag.
 Let them thaw out on the counter.

 For gluten free muffins

-To make gluten free muffins, use all purpose gluten free flour and you will need to make a flax egg to help it stick together.
+To make gluten free muffins, use all purpose gluten-free flour like from bob’s red mill.
+You will need to make a flax egg to help it stick together.